Security

 Q What privacy topics are critics saying are still missing or unclear?
 A Common examples include mandatory Microsoft account flows on certain editions, limits on disabling telemetry for typical consumer configurations, and cloud sync behaviors that can surprise users when storage or defaults shift.

 Q What’s the hardware controversy?
-A Stricter Windows 11 eligibility can sideline large numbers of functional PCs, pushing hardware upgrades, extended support paths, and sustainability concerns.
+A Stricter Windows 11 eligibility can sideline large numbers of functional PCs, pushing hardware upgrades, extended support paths, sustainability and e-waste concerns, and ESG-relevant reporting pressure on enterprises.

 Q Did reliability messaging face an immediate reality check?
 A Yes—out-of-band updates around account sign-in and connectivity issues illustrate how patch chains can still introduce regressions even while leadership is promising a reliability reset.